ArekZw/docs/async/usage.md

 );
 ```

-When using debug sources, the browser console will provide Performance API details based on the debug data.
+When using debug sources, the browser console will provide Performance API details.

 ![$async.timing](../gitbook/images/async-timing.png)